My name is Rick Bradley and here I intend to share some of the recipes that have worked for me, resources I've found, sites

 That yolk is no joke don't judge that free range egg by the colour of the yolk

 A golden yolk is an indication of what the chicken ate but that doesn't mean it was good stuff.
-For more on egg yolks see this Food & Nutrition article.
+For more on egg yolks see

 The Metric Cup??? who knew?